PatWie/polyglot_ls/README.md

 end)
 ```

-This, combined with [undotree](https://github.com/mbbill/undotree), provides a
+Pair this with [undotree](https://github.com/mbbill/undotree) for powerful
-powerful history feature and quick access to different chats.
+history features and quick access to different chats.

-### Fix typos
+### Fix Typos

-While you have access to tree-sitter information, you can use ranges to fix the
+Use tree-sitter information to fix selected text wording, including Git commit
-wording of selected text.
-This includes git commit messages when using your
+messages written in your editor.
+Or even reformulate entire Git commit
-editor to write them.
+messages.

 See [configs](./config/code_actions/) for examples.